 - Pressure to make sure time spent together is high quality

 - When separated again, you feel let down or sad to return to your everyday lifestyle without your partner

 - Sometimes distance creates too much of a gap

-- Feelings of loneliness heightens need for security
+- Feelings of loneliness heighten the need for security

 - Difficulty maintaining intimacy